Max0513/Turn-over-analysis---Saliford-/README.md

 The mandate is to generate insight on the high turnover rate of Saliford Motor based on a company survey containing 11991 non-null, non-duplicated entries figuring 10 columns of data each.
 ```
-Notes: -View data dictionary for more information on the different metrics used in the analysis.
+Notes: -View data dictionary in references folder for more information on the different metrics used in the analysis.
        -A folder structure template is also available at the end of this readme.
 ```
 ## Process